dictation-toolbox/natlink/readme.md

 The installer will appear as `\build\InstallerSource\natlinkX.X-pyY.Y-32-setup.exe`
 The installer executable is self-contained and may be distributed.

+## Debugging and Diagnostics
+### OutputDebugString Diagnostics
+The C++ code uses OutputDebugString, OutputDebugStringA and the Python code uses OutputDebugString from
+ `from  pydebugstring.output import outputDebugString` to write diagnostic output.
+This diagnostic output doesn't require the Natlink window to be active, and can be left in production code so that it is avaialble if there are issues to resolve.

+ To view the output of OutputDebugString, you can use [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).
+The output will also be displayed in some debuggers if you have managed to attach one.

 ## Why 32-bit?
 Currently Dragon NaturallySpeaking (up to version 15) is itself a 32-bit application and it is therefore